Muzxa/database-systems-lab-8/README.md

 npm run dev
 ```

-This will install all dependencies needed to run the client and server applications.
+This will install all dependencies needed to run the client and server applications and run them.